Uinyw/financetracker/pages/story.md

 Third, Lars provides FinanceTracker with information about his variable expenses.
 Lars spends different amounts of money each month on food, clothes, books and going to the movies.
-He has already started creating an Excel listfor his expenses.
+He has already started creating an Excel list for his expenses.
 FinanceTracker allows you to import his data.
 FinanceTracker allows him to categorize his variable expenses.

+Lars now sees an overview of his finances, for example how much money he has.
+FinanceTracker notifies him as soon as his money falls below a set limit.
+He can also see exactly how much money he earns, spends and has left to save each month/semi-annually/annually.

 As Lars wants to reduce his expenses, he sets a budget for each variable expense that he would like to spend.
 Over the following months, Lars enters each expense in the corresponding category.